 Mount Wachusett Masters is a US Masters Swimming group out of Mount Fitness that practices at Mount Wachusett Community College.
 Our focus is on technique development through the core fundamentals of swimming.
 Coach Ben has vast experience in coaching competitive swimming, triathlete training and military water survival.
 Are you looking to compete?
 Are you looking to do a triathlon?
 Are you looking to add some quality fitness training in your life or learning to swim better?
 Come give a practice a try!
 We meet Monday, Wednesday and Friday from 5-7 AM.

-Masters typically has practices 2-3 times a week from September to March, there is an additional fee as well as becoming a USMS member.
+Masters has practice Monday, Wednesday and Friday 5-7 AM, there is an additional fee ($200 for Members $300 for non-members) as well as becoming a USMS member.
 It is for swimmers 18 years and older of all levels.
 Some compete, some use it to become a more proficient lap swimmer, some are triathletes who use it to better their swim leg in triathlons.
 All are welcome (and we have some fun too!).

 Some common questions:

 The word “Masters” sounds intimidating.
 Do I have to be an expert?

 The word Masters was first applied to adults who participated in track and field and was later adopted in organized adult swimming.
 In swimming, Masters simply means 18 and older.